freon4dsl/Freon4dsl/notes/lionweb.md

     - [x] Use M3 language deserializer, unparse in memory and generate .ast files
     - [x] write projection to enable editing and nice syntax for metamodels.

+- [ ] Errors coming from server should be checked and shown to the user.
 #### Incompatibilities

 - [ ] Freon alows multi-valued primitive properties, LionWeb does not